mp-378 - mp-378 - Medical Policies

 Practice Guidelines and Position Statements

-No practice guidelines or position statements on intracellular micronutrient testing were identified.
+No practice guidelines or position statements were identified.

 Functional intracellular analysis (FIA), essential metabolic analysis, micronutrient testing, comprehensive nutritional panel, SpectraCell, IntraCellular Diagnostics, SpectraCell’s micronutrient test, IntraCellular Diagnostics ExaTest, intracellular micronutrient analysis, SPECTROX®, bostonheart diagnostic®, Fatty Acid Balance test